nsharifi/minilamb/doc/report.md

 | Reusability       |  Here the the shape abstraction are avialable for reuse.
 We need to implement behaviors explicitly using recursion | Here the nature of our data structure (recursion) is embedded into the ShapeF functor and is available for reuse |

 ## FoldRight
 Catamorphism (“cata”) provides a simple route to designing fold-like functions on other algebraic data structures, like various sorts of trees.
+It takes a simple algebraic function and creates a recursive evaluator for a nested data structure (the fix point of the functor in question).
+This is a generalization of list folding to arbitrary recursive data structures.
+As shown in Figure 1.1 catamorphism [1], cata is a generalized foldRight function.

 ## Conclusion
 As shown from the above table, for a simple project, the method used in Project2a is ample in functionality.
 However, with regards to a extensive architectured structure, Project 2b has the attributes to go on full scale.
 The example of cata fully demonstrates the robustness of Project 2b.